Shopify/css/inheriting-styles-with-mixins/readme.md

   * [Typography](#typography)

 ## Why mixins?
-Mixins provide a handy way for a new component to inherit styles from the design system.
+Mixins provide a handy way for a component to inherit styles from the design system.
 For example, rather than applying multiple properties and values in our SCSS, we can simply include a mixin like `@include body-text`.

 ```scss
 // Good!